 Get Out (Jordan Peele, US, 2017)

 The great coup of the first half is turning the welcoming smiles of white liberals into something creepy, and I say that as one of them.
 The great coup of the second half is going completely bonkers while perfectly adding up.
 The result: devilishly unsettling fun as we segued from one foul era to an even fouler alternative.
-Peele’s original ending was bleak—some might say the cathartic ending we got is a commercial concession.
+Peele’s original ending was bleak—some might say the cathartic finale we got instead is a commercial concession.
 Personally, I think it arrived at a time when being political and giving the crowd a catharsis were one and the same.

 Twin Peaks: The Return (David Lynch, US, 2017)

 When the Cahiers du Cinema placed this at #1 on their list of the decade, some cried foul, as if cinephiles were covering for their own deteriorating art form by taking the Golden Age of Television and calling it a movie.
 But that’s the dilemma: if a Showtime miniseries isn’t traditionally “cinema”, Twin Peaks: The Return isn’t really recognizable as “television” either.
 The closest comparison for its structure and effect isn’t Band of Brothers or a season of The Wire, but an arthouse experiment in extreme duration like Out 1.
-Whatever word you want to use, it’s one of the most mind-bending, frustrating, rewarding, and unshakeable events of the 2010s: an epic 4D vision of America rotting away, and a curtain call from an avant-gardist turned into an old-timer.
+Whatever word you want to use, it’s one of the most mind-bending, frustrating, rewarding, and unshakeable screen events of the 2010s: an epic 4D vision of America rotting away, and a curtain call from an avant-gardist turned into an old-timer.

 Roma (Alfonso Cuaron, Mexico, 2018)

 Roma is a great film, but it’s not an unprecedented one.
 Ask a cinephile, and they’ll tell you all about Tarkovsky and Angelopoulos, just as they’ll probably insist that those directors offer a purer, more uncut variety of meditative filmmaking than Cuaron.
-But Roma would have been an unprecedented Best Picture winner at the Oscars, both as a “foreign film”, a Netflix film, and a piece of quasi-“slow cinema”, and it looked like it might actually pull it off because all the more traditional sources in 2018 failed to rally excitement.
+But Roma would have been an unprecedented Best Picture winner at the Oscars, both as a “foreign film”, a Netflix film, and a piece of “slow cinema”, and it looked like it might actually pull it off because all the more traditional sources in 2018 failed to rally excitement.
 Rally they eventually did, not exactly to general satisfaction.
 But no matter.
 2018 will go down as Roma‘s year anyway, a mature triumph for Cuaron and a key moment in the still-being-written history of streaming services as real contenders—swaggering into Hollywood with Silicon Valley money, and maybe throwing some of it at something made for big screens.

 Portrait of a Lady on Fire (Celine Sciamma, France, 2019)

 “Start by drawing my contours,” the heroine sharply instructs her students at the beginning, before directing a tough, self-possessed gaze straight into the camera, as if any drawing of her could ever pin her down.
-So right from the start, and well before it erupts into a love story, Portrait establishes itself as an incisive movie about women in art—how images so often fail at capturing them, or might possibly succeed, or always have a head start on the real thing.
+So right from the start, and well before it blooms into a love story, Portrait establishes itself as an incisive movie about women in art: how images so often fail at capturing them, or might possibly succeed, or always have a head start on the real thing.
 And for all the 18th century capital-R Romanticism (windswept cliffs, etc.) the film keeps its eye on how this is very much a modern problem.
 It’s both one of the headiest and most beautiful films of 2019, even if it won’t be properly released in America until February 2020.
 I caught a sold-out advance screening last night, so consider this less a definitive judgement on the past than an act of fresh hype for the future and a point about the dilemma of these lists.
 With only hours left in the decade, a worthy option has barely been given to audiences yet.

 Take 20—another set that make the cut: